 Your Stance and Swing: Clearing the Way for Action

 While you can't improve your lie, you are entitled to take a "fair stance."
 This means you can bend or move natural objects to the extent necessary to get your footing.
 For example, if your feet are tangled in some long, flexible grass or vines, you can shuffle around and trample them down a reasonable amount to secure a firm stance.
-You're not there to landscape the area, but you "are" allowed to put yourself in a a safe position to hit a stable golf shot.
+You're not there to landscape the area, but you are allowed to put yourself in a safe position to hit a stable golf shot.

 A big difference comes when something is interfering with your actual swing.
 You cannot break a branch that is blocking your swing plane before you begin your motion.
-Doing so is building a stance a improving you area of swing to create an easier shot for yourself, which would be a penalty.
+Doing so is building a stance and improving your area of swing to create an easier shot for yourself, which would be a penalty.
 However, if that same branch happens to break during the normal motion of your backswing or downswing, you generally won't be penalized.

 Let's paint a picture: You're tucked up near a small tree.
 A low-hanging, one-inch-thick branch is clearly in the path of your backswing.
 You can't just snap that branch off and toss it aside.
 Instead, you have to try to make a swing around it.
 If your clubhead clips it during your actual swing and it coincidentally breaks, you’re in the clear.
-The intent is what matters here -- your intention needs to be that of making a swinging without changing your lie or stance.
+The intent is what matters here -- your intention needs to be that of making a swing without changing your lie or stance.

 Clearing the Debris: The Rules on Loose Impediments